learningdebunked/SystemDesignFundamentals/README.md

  **Replication**

+    ** Replication strategies: ( Used if master goes offline , then one of the slaves is promoted ) ** Multi master
+       ** Circular replication
+    ** If slave goes offline  , reads are redirected to master temporarily until new slave is added

     ** Keeping copy of same data on multiple machines that are connected via network ** Keep data geographically close to users
     ** to serve more read queries